c0sogi/LLMChat/readme.md

 - **Flutter** - `Webapp` frontend with beautiful UI and rich set of customizable widgets.
 - **ChatGPT** - Seamless integration with the `OpenAI API` for text generation and message management.
 - **LLAMA** - Suporting LocalLLM, `LlamaCpp`, with multiprocessing.
-- **WebSocket Connection** - `Real-time`, two-way communication with the ChatGPT model, with Flutter frontend webapp.
+- **WebSocket Connection** - `Real-time`, two-way communication with the ChatGPT, and other LLM models, with Flutter frontend webapp.
 - **Vectorstore** - Using `Redis` and `Langchain`, store and retrieve vector embeddings for similarity search.
-It will help ChatGPT to generate more relevant responses.
+It will help AI to generate more relevant responses.
 - **Concurrency** - Asynchronous programming with `async`/`await` syntax for concurrency and parallelism.
 - **Security** - Token validation and authentication to keep API secure.
 - **Database** - Manage database connections and execute `MySQL` queries.
 Easily perform Create, Read, Update, and Delete actions, with `sqlalchemy.asyncio`